w3ctag/design-reviews/2013/07/WebAudio.md

  * Why don't the `create*()` methods (and their eventual ctor explanations) support parameters for connecting in/out?
 It seems that in most graph setup, this is one of the most common actions, and it's overly verbose today.
  * Where does `param` come from in example 4.5.4?
 It's not marked constructable as per 4.5 and there doesn't appear to be a create() method for it documented anywhere.
 It's a ghost ;-)
  * What language are the examples in Section 11 written in?
 Can it be executed?
+ * `OfflineAudioContext` is terribly named.
+In a browser, "offline" means something very different. `BulkProcessingContext` might be better.

 ## End Notes